 Establish Emergency Response Plans

-Develop step-by-step emergency response plans for incidents that may occur.
+Develop a comprehensive construction safety plan outlining step-by-step procedures for incidents that may occur.
 This refers to procedures in case of fire, medical emergency evacuation, hazardous substance spills, heat safety issues and natural disasters.
 Regularly drill your employees on these plans so they are familiar with them and able to act quickly in the event of an emergency.
 Additionally, ensure your team is well-versed in fire safety in the workplace to enhance overall safety.

 Encourage Reporting and Feedback